Skip to main content

 Paracord that stays damp for extended periods faces two problems.
 First, trapped moisture between the inner strands and outer sheath creates a warm, humid microenvironment where mildew can develop — you will smell it before you see it.
 Second, metal components in the buckle (compass needle housing, ferro rod, snap fasteners) begin to corrode if not dried.

-The fix is simple: after any significant water exposure, unclip your bracelet and hang it in open air until fully dry.
+The fix is simple: after any heavy water exposure, unclip your bracelet and hang it in open air until fully dry.
 Do not leave it wadded in a wet backpack pocket or sealed in a zip-lock bag while damp.

 Long-Term Effects (Months to Years)

 Repeated wet-dry cycling slowly breaks down nylon polymer chains through a process called hydrolysis.
 Over many months of constant moisture exposure, the cord gradually loses tensile strength beyond the temporary 10-15% wet reduction.
-Combined with UV exposure, which also degrades nylon, a cord that lives outdoors in wet conditions will weaken significantly faster than one kept dry.
+Combined with UV exposure, which also degrades nylon, a cord that lives outdoors in wet conditions will weaken far faster than one kept dry.

 Waterproof vs. Water-Resistant Paracord